With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Santa Cruz County, AZ.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Santa Cruz County, Arizona can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Community Health Associates Nogales is a mental health clinic in Santa Cruz County, AZ, located at 32 Boulevard Del Rey David, 85621.
+Community Health Associates Nogales is a mental health facility in Santa Cruz County, AZ, located at 32 Boulevard Del Rey David, 85621.
 Community Health Associates Nogales provides telemedicine/telehealth and outpatient treatment.
-Community Health Associates Nogales offers behavior modification, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
-Community Health Associates Nogales also supports seniors or older adults, people with HIV or AIDS and people with trauma.
-Additional services offered at Community Health Associates Nogales include case management, supported employment and family psychoeducation.
+Community Health Associates Nogales provides behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Community Health Associates Nogales also supports people with HIV or AIDS, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Some other services available at Community Health Associates Nogales include suicide prevention services, supported employment and intensive case management.

 Yes, Arizona offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.